Umuzi-org/ACN-syllabus/content/projects/oop/person/_index.md

 In OOP this is known as abstraction.
 We created a simple model of a more complex thing.
 We only represent the attributes and functionality that we need.

 When an object instance is created from a class, the class's constructor function is run to create it.
 This process of creating an object instance from a class is called instantiation — the object instance is instantiated from the class. `person` is an instance of `Person`

+## Acceptance criteria

+A person might have many interests, or they might only have 1.
+If they are depressed then they might not be interested in anything at all.
+Make sure you can handle all cases!

+Also, it's really imporant that you submit good clean code!
+MAke sure you name your variables clearly.
+Make sure you are following the convention of the langage you are using.
+Make sure your code in no way resembles spagetti.